Balloon propaganda campaigns in Korea: Balloon contents

 Balloon drops by the South Korean government historically included—in addition to the propaganda leaflets—sweets, lighters, tobacco and pornography.
 Today, the contents launched by non-governmental organizations include various kinds of media and other goods and essentials.
 They have sent, for example, U.S. dollars, instant noodles, booklets, nylon stockings and high quality socks, friendly letters, radios, as well as DVDs, USB sticks and SD cards with banned media content, such as copies of the Korean Wikipedia.
 Choco pies have also been included, as they have become prized and valuable items to barter with.
 After the Sony Pictures Entertainment hacking incident, many activists sent copies of The Interview to North Korea.
 Some of these movies sent to North Korea have been cut by the activists with the most offensive parts removed.
 Some of the leaflets launched today are made of light, water-proof polyvinyl.

-Contemporary leaflets dropped by North Korean government have relatively simple contents, and are reminiscent of propaganda used by the North.
+Contemporary leaflets dropped by the North Korean government have relatively simple contents, and are reminiscent of propaganda used by the North.
 The leaflets include various slogans.
 In 2016 some balloons were filled with trash in addition of propaganda leaflets.
 Leaflets from the past decades had more varied contents.